-We create support and connection for urban communities, youth, young adults, and their allies, through running or incubating ad hoc and ongoing programs such as:
+We create support and connection for urban communities, youth, young adults, and their allies, currently through two ongoing efforts:

 United to End Racism RUCCAS is the incubator for UER, an affiliated multi-racial peer support network for faculty, staff, students and community

 We serve as an incubator and backbone organization for new and growing urban organizing and education collaborations.
-We are currently in partnership with many community organizations, listed here, where our students serve as interns and learn beside professionals in the field.
+We work in partnership with many community organizations, our current list is here, where our students serve as interns and learn beside professionals in the field.
 Partner organizations can access university resources such as space, expertise and networks.
-RUCCAS is currently serving as an active incubator and collaborator with:
+Additionally, RUCCAS is currently serving as an active incubator and collaborator with:

 Center for Youth Development Professionals.
 CYPD was founded to fill a significant gap in the region: support and rigorous professional development for out-of-school-time professionals.